dedis/popstellar/docs/messageData.md

 ```

 ## Expecting a connection (federation#expect)
-With this message the organizer lets the server know to expect a federation_init message from the remote party idetailed in the message body.
+With this message, Bob informs his server that it should expect a federation invitation message from Alice's server detailed in the message body.

 <details>
 <summary>